Adrian Cheng

-Adrian Cheng Chi-kong (鄭志剛, born 1979) is a Hong Kong billionaire businessman son of property developer Henry Cheng and grandson of Cheng Yu-tung.
-He is the former CEO and executive vice-chairman of the family company, New World Development, the heir and executive director of jewelry company Chow Tai Fook,.
-He is also the founder of K11, which has a portfolio of commercial, cultural and residential projects.
+Adrian Cheng Chi-kong (鄭志剛, born November 2, 1979) is a Hong Kong billionaire businessman son of property developer Henry Cheng and grandson of Cheng Yu-tung.
+He is the former CEO and executive vice-chairman of the family company, New World Development, the heir and executive director of jewelry company Chow Tai Fook.
+He is the founder of K11, which has a portfolio of commercial, cultural and residential projects.

+In June 2025 he resigned from all his executive roles at New World Development after the company posted a US$2.5 billion loss.

-Early life and education
+Early life

 Cheng was born to Katherine Ip and Henry Cheng in 1979.
-He has two younger siblings, Sonia Cheng and Brian Cheng.
+He has three younger siblings: Sonia, Brian, and Christopher Cheng.

-Cheng attended Taft School in Connecticut and graduated from Harvard University with a Bachelor of Arts cum laude honours degree.
+Cheng attended Taft School in Connecticut and earned a bachelor's degree from Harvard University.

+Honorary degrees

-He received an honorary Doctorate from the Savannah College of Art and Design (SCAD) and Honorary Fellowships from Lingnan University, The University of Hong Kong and Hong Kong University of Science and Technology (HKUST).
-He is now serving as Member of Dean’s Council in Harvard Kennedy School.
+He received an honorary doctorate from the Savannah College of Art and Design (SCAD) and honorary fellowships from Lingnan University, The University of Hong Kong and Hong Kong University of Science and Technology (HKUST).
+He is a member of the dean’s council at Harvard Kennedy School.